How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 5. Use Proper Lifting Techniques to Lift Your Heavy Furniture

-When moving heavy items, it is essential to use the proper techniques to avoid injury.
-Start by standing close to the furniture with your feet shoulder-width apart, giving you a stable base.
+When moving heavy items, start by standing close to the furniture with your feet shoulder-width apart, giving you a stable base.
 Keep your back straight, bend at the knees and hips, and lift using the strength of your legs.
-Never twist your torso while lifting or carrying heavy items as this can lead to back strain.
+Never twist your torso while lifting or carrying heavy items, as this can lead to back strain.
 Instead, pivot with your feet to change direction.
 Remember to hold the furniture close to your body to increase control and reduce strain on your arms and shoulders.
 If an item is too heavy, consider hiring professional movers.
-If you find yourself taking your heavy items on a Long Distance Move, reach out to the professionals at Stewart Moving and Storage.
-Our team can ensure the safety of you and your items with our long distance or interstate moving services.
-Moreover, you can read more about Long-distance Move Hacks for a comfortable and stress-free move.

 6. Disassemble Your Heavy Furniture When Possible

-Taking the time to disassemble heavy furniture can seem like an annoying task, but it's a crucial step in easy heavy object moving.
-Not only does it make the furniture lighter and easier to maneuver through doorways, staircases, and onto the moving truck, it also helps minimize the risk of damage to other parts of the home.
+Taking the time to disassemble heavy furniture can seem like an annoying task, but it's a crucial step in moving furniture easily.
+Not only does it make the furniture lighter and easier to maneuver through doorways, staircases, and onto the moving truck, but it also helps minimize the risk of damage to other parts of the home.
 Start by removing any drawers, shelves, or detachable panels.
 Keep screws, bolts, and other small hardware in labeled bags so that reassembling your items at your new location is a breeze.
-You can also look back on furniture instructions to make disassembling and reassembling a breeze.
+You can also look back on furniture instructions to make disassembling and reassembling easy.

 Read more: A List of Things We Can’t Move and Why